timbarsotti/LimitLogger/README.md

 "Commit Logs To Database" -> determines if the Limit Logs get committed to the database<br/>
 "Debug Limits" -> determines if the Limit Logs are printed in the debug logs<br/>
 If neither is set to true, limit logger doesn't do anything. <br/>
+"Auto Commit When Initial Is Stopped" - Auto commit the logs when the initial log is stopped.
+Without this being set to true, you must call the "commitAll" method in order to commit the logs.
+This might be helpful to disable when you are using certain trigger architectures that would initalize multiple initial logs for a single execution context.

 # Usage